hexanal/fredmercy-blog/LOG.md

     - what about "components"? handlebars?
     - ...

-* thing with the pages not being in an object by type, but just a straight-up array with everything
-    - and utility functions to filter/grab/access the data you want in each "adapter"?

 * how to handle media?
     - right now...
 Nextcloud with public images
     - here's hoping that the server holds...

 * look into implementing [microformats](https://microformats.io/)
 * look into implementing [webmentions](https://www.w3.org/TR/webmention/)

-* (!) how to have a nice visual overview of the codebase
-    - to see what could be refactored
-    - to understand it faster (for devs unfamiliar with it)
-    - to debug

 * PWA:
     - [https://web.dev/codelab-make-installable/](https://web.dev/codelab-make-installable/)